microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Searching with `POST`

 You can also make FHIR search API calls with `POST`.
 This is useful if the query string is too long for a single line or if the query contains Personal Health Information (PHI).
-To search using `POST`, the search parameters are formatted in JSON in the body of the request.
+To search using `POST`, the search parameters are listed in the body of the request.
 In this challenge, we will not be using `POST` API calls for searches, but we have included a sample API call in the FHIR Search collection in Postman to demonstrate how to query with `POST`.
 When you get to Step 2 in this challenge, try sending `POST Step 2 - List Patient by ID using POST` in the FHIR Search collection.

 ### FHIR search responses